How Much Does Chimney Lead Flashing Cost?

 Steel Flashing

-Steel is a bit bulky that is frequently used in the construction of roofs and chimneys.
-It is one of the most long-lasting flashing materials.
+Steel is a bit bulky and is frequently used in the construction of roofs and chimneys.
+It is one of the longest-lasting flashing materials.
 Steel does not corrode as easily as other flashing materials

 .Most steel flashing is zinc-coated, and this can corrode even before steel itself.
 It takes more time because the material is heavier and requires more installation.
 Because it is more expensive, it is not typically used for entire roof applications, but it is ideal for chimneys.